Breadcrumbs: Home > Property Buyers Guide > Making House Price Predictions

 Strangely it actually seems to work but only to the extent that they have been quite successful in staying on the right side of zero - they say prices will rise and they do, they will fall and they do.

 Despite not being particularly accurate RICS is actually one of the better indicators on the market.
-But if even they have to reverse predictions to the extent they did in 2009 perhaps they are not to be relied on.
+But if even they have to reverse predictions to the extent they did in 2009 perhaps they are not to be relied on too heavily.

 The Nationwide